jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ## Model

-We want to describe $y$, log of the number of new cases each day, as a function of $t$, the number of days since the virus started in a particular country.
+We want to describe $y$, log of the number of new COVID-19 cases in a particular country each day, as a function of $t$, the number of days since the virus started in that country.
 We'll do this using a segmented regression model.
 The point at which we segment will be determined by a learned parameter, $\tau$.
 This is model is written below:

 **Likelihood:**